-Climate-Salmon Interactions in General
+Climate/Salmon Interactions in General

 A cursory look at the literature reveals several important links between salmon population sizes and climatic variables.
-These links occur both directly and indirectly, and at a variety of time and space scales.
+These links occur both directly and indirectly and at a variety of time and space scales.

 An example of a small time scale link is the small time window of a matter of a few days during which juvenile salmon embark on their journey from the estuary to the sea.
 Adverse weather conditions, such as severe storms with high onshore winds, during this period could negatively impact survival.
-Spence and Hall (1994) have shown that the size of this window increases from high to low latitudes.
+Spence and Hall (1994) have shown that the size of this window decreases from low to high latitudes.
 This fact makes storms and other potentially adverse climatic conditions in the higher latitude estuaries and river mouths particularly critical.

-On a monthly time scale it has been shown that while salmon are young, colder river water temperature slows down growth and warmer water accelerates growth (Netboy, 1980).
-However, a temperature increase in rivers generally reduces survival because it may be associated with an increase in disease and fungal attacks in adults.
+On a monthly time scale, it has been shown that while salmon are young, colder river water temperature slows growth and warmer water accelerates growth (Netboy 1980).
+However, a temperature increase in rivers generally reduces survival, because it may be associated with an increase in disease and fungal attacks in adults.

-On a seasonal and annual time scale there appear to be many climatic effects on salmon populations.
-The amount of water in rivers as controlled by periods of high and low flow conditions is critical for salmon survival.
-Sharp (1992) claims that local populations of salmon throughout the western continental United States have suffered from drought during the period 1976 to 1991.
-The relationship of salmon population size to El Niño conditions, which also occurs on this time scale, will be treated more specifically below.
-With the exception of the one discussed later, not many studies have been performed concerning the relationship between climate and salmon on decadal and century time scales.
-On a millennial time scale there is limited and somewhat tenuous evidence to suggest that the inverse relationship of warmer climate and decreased salmonids, found on the El Niño type time scale, may persist.
-Neitzel et al., (1991) believe that during the Hypsithermal period of the Holocene, salmon were less plentiful in the Pacific Northwest (PNW).

-One very important point, which is often neglected, is that the fossil salmon record extends back to the Eocene and Miocene (Pearcy, 1992, p 5).
-The implication of this is at least some species of salmon have survived just about every conceivable extreme climate and type of climate variability which the planet can offer, or is likely to offer in the next century.
+On a seasonal and annual time scale, there appear to be many climatic effects on salmon populations.
+The amount of water in rivers, as controlled by periods of high and low flow, is critical for salmon survival.
+Sharp (1992) claims that local salmon populations throughout the western continental United States have suffered from drought during 1976 to 1991.
+The relationship of salmon population size to El Niño conditions, which also occurs on this time scale, is treated more specifically below.
+Not many studies have been performed concerning the relationship between climate and salmon on decadal and century time scales.
+On a millennial time scale, there is limited and somewhat tenuous evidence to suggest that the inverse relationship of warmer climate and decreased salmonids, found on the El Niño-type time scale, may persist.
+Neitzel et al (1991) believe that during the Hypsithermal period of the Holocene. salmon were less plentiful in the Pacific Northwest.
+One important point, which is often neglected, is that the fossil salmon record extends back to the Eocene (Pearcy 1992, p.
+5).
+The implication of this is that at least some species of salmon have survived just about every conceivable extreme climate and type of climate variability the planet can offer or is likely to offer in the next century.